corystein/AutoIt-VSCode/README.md

 * Launch scripts from VSCode
 * Launch AutoIt Help for highlighted text

+## Limitations
+* Only works on Windows
+* AutoIt and AutoIt Editor must be installed to the default locations

 ## GitHub
 Check out the code, leave feedback and feature requests now on [GitHub/corystein](https://github.com/corystein/AutoIt-VSCode)